jcasc/ctl-mc/README.md

 R = Release
 S = Strong Release
 ```

-where `p` is a `"`-delimited string.
-The parantheses delimiting the subformulas of operators taking two operands are mandatory!
-The trivial sub-formulas `true` and `false` are *not* quote-delimited.
-Whitespace is ignored entirely, even within AP-strings.

 Internally, formulas as represented as a tree structure of subformulas of the equivalent formula of "basic" CTL logic in which quantor-modalities are limited to `EX`, `EU` and `AU`.